tableau/webdataconnector/docs/docs/wdc_how_it_works.md

 ![]({{ site.baseurl }}assets/wdc_desktop_select_wdc_as_connector.png)

-Tableau prompts them to enter the URL of the connector they want to use:
+Tableau prompts them to enter the URL of the connector they want to use.

+**Important**: The URL that should be entered here is the URL of the web data connector, not the data source that the connector connects to.
+For example, if a user was trying to use a facebook web data connector, they would enter the url of the connector (www.xyz.com/myFacebookConnector.html), rather than the URL where the data comes from (i.e. www.facebook.com).

 ![]({{ site.baseurl }}assets/wdc_desktop_enter_url.png)